Hundred Clove Garlic Soup

 8) I like to serve this soup in a bread bowl, but you can definitely serve it in regular bowls also.

-As you can see, there aren’t actually that many ingredients in this soup.
+As you can see, there aren’t actually that many ingredients in this Roasted Garlic Soup.
 The two ingredients that bring a lot of flavor to the party are the garlic (obv) and the shallots.

 Of course, throwing in two heads of fresh garlic isn’t advised.
 So, let’s roast them.